You’ve heard it before.

 Her resume aside, what we really love about Kaling is her ability to speak on behalf of the everyday girl.
 She jokes about trying to manage a healthy lifestyle, dating, work, friends, and dealing with society’s expectations of females and women of color.
-The Mindy Project, now on Hulu (thank GOODNESS), depicts a successful doctor that still loves typical girly things, and is constantly trying to find a balance between her love life, personal life, and career.
+The Mindy Project, which recently ended it’s series after jumping from FOX to Hulu, depicts a successful doctor that still loves typical girly things, and is constantly trying to find a balance between her love life, personal life, and career.
 It’s her way of letting women know, they’re not alone – and we want more of it!

 Advice from Mindy: “Teenage girls, please don’t worry about being super popular in high school, or being the best actress in high school, or the best athlete.
 Not only do people not care about any of that the second you graduate, but when you get older, if you reference your successes in high school too much, it actually makes you look kind of pitiful, like some babbling old Tennessee Williams character with nothing else going on in her current life.
 What I’ve noticed is that almost no one who was a big star in high school is also big star later in life.
 For us overlooked kids, it’s so wonderfully fair.”

 8. Rosario Dawson